haack/tally/README.md

 # React-sandbox
-Single page polling app, using React.js and Firebase
+Single page (kind of) polling app, using React.js and Firebase

 ## 1. Install